eduardojoya/EJS_Mongo_Blog/README.md

 # EJS_Blog
-Blog website created using embedded javascript templates
+Blog website created using embedded javascript templates and a backend using Mongoose